jathom30/Jeff_Thomas_Project/README.md

 - Clone down this repo and `npm i`
 - Then, run the app with `npm run dev`

+**NOTE: The API has some strong limits.
+Therefore, locally the app runs using mock data.
+However, the deployed app hits the actual API.**

 ## To test:

 - Run `npm run test`
 - To see test coverage, run `npm run coverage`

-NOTE: Test coverage and quality are, unfortunately, low due to time constraints.
+**NOTE: Test coverage and quality are, unfortunately, low due to time constraints.**

 ## Features within the app: